Rubberverse/qor-caddy/README.md

 They may sometimes change, randomly have a module removed or added.
 Don't depend too much for them, you're recommended to instead `git clone` this and spin up your own image.

+## Using the image via Rootless Podman (Quadlet, Recommended)

+1. Copy [Rootless.container](https://github.com/Rubberverse/qor-caddy/blob/main/Rootless.container) from this repository and paste it in `~/.config/containers/systemd/user/Caddy.container`
+2. Edit it to your own liking, most is already set-up for you.
+3. Reload systemctl user daemon with `systemctl --user daemon-reload`
+4. Start the container with `systemctl --user start Caddy`

-## Using the images via Rootful Podman (recommended)
+## Using the image via Rootful Podman (Quadlet)

-1. Copy [Caddy.container](https://github.com/Rubberverse/qor-caddy/blob/main/Caddy.container) from this repository and paste it in `/etc/containers/systemd/0/Caddy.container`
+1. Copy [Rootful.container](https://github.com/Rubberverse/qor-caddy/blob/main/Rootful.container) from this repository and paste it in `/etc/containers/systemd/0/Caddy.container`
 2. Edit it to your own liking, most is already setup for you.
 3. Reload systemctl daemon with `systemctl daemon-reload`
 4. Start the container `systemctl start Caddy`

 ## Useful things to know

 I'm a hamburger.
+(This was made as I wanted to challenge my crappy bash scripting skills)

+Bruger.
+(And also because majority of Caddy images out there don't really provide a standarized directory, so every container was completely different place Caddy web server wrote to.)

+Hammed burger.
+(It works for my use-case and you're generally recommended to use this to build your own image out of this as I change a lot off things sometimes.)

 ## List of third-party Caddy modules